FACTBOX-Soccer-List of countries that have refused to play against Russia | Sports-Games

 "Out of solidarity with Ukraine and to wholeheartedly condemn the atrocities being committed by the Russian leadership ... we won't play against Russia in any international fixtures for the foreseeable future," England's FA said.
 "This includes any potential match at any level of senior, age group or para football."

-CZECH FOOTBALL ASSOCIATION "The FA executive committee approved unanimously the decision that the Czech national team will under no circumstances play the possible game against Russia's team in the 2022 World Cup qualification," the Czech FA said.
+"The FA executive committee approved unanimously the decision that the Czech national team will under no circumstances play the possible game against Russia's team in the 2022 World Cup qualification," the Czech FA said.
+FOOTBALL ASSOCIATION OF IRELAND

-SCOTTISH FOOTBALL ASSOCIATION "We remain in dialogue with UEFA and FIFA regarding our men's FIFA World Cup play-off and women's World Cup qualifier and have offered to support our Ukrainian colleagues' preparations as best we can," Scotland's FA said.
+"The FAI has offered its full and unequivocal support to Ukraine's FA and confirmed that no Irish team will play against Russia at any level until further notice," Football Association of Ireland said on Twitter.
+SCOTTISH FOOTBALL ASSOCIATION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)